-The Associate in Applied Science degree will be awarded to students who meet the following requirements:
+Associate in Applied Science: this degree will be awarded to students who meet the following requirements:

 - 1. Possess a diploma from an area technical school in a program which East Georgia College recognizes through Board of Regents approved collaborative agreements with that technical college. - 2.
-Complete the core of basic general education courses which consists of 25-28 hours of transferable degree credit.

-3. Meet the residency requirement by earning a minimum of 12 semester hours at East Georgia College.
+Complete the core of basic general education courses which consists of 25-28 hours of transferable degree credit. - 3.
+Meet the residency requirement by earning a minimum of 12 semester hours at East Georgia College. - 4.
+The formal approval of faculty.